MelkiPhilipo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that computes the absolute value of an integer, Prototype: int _abs(int);
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59, Prototype: void jack_bauer(void);